Celebrity chef Mario Batali acquitted of sexual misconduct

 Prosecutor Nina Bonelli countered in her closing statement that Batali’s lawyers were trying to “demonize” the woman, when it was their client on trial over his conduct.

-She argued it was “absolutely undeniable” from the photos that Batali was drunk.
-What’s not shown, she said, is what was happening off camera as he also grabbed the accuser’s private areas.

-Bonelli added the woman tried to “de-escalate” the unwanted touching by simply “smiling it off.”
+She said the woman tried to “de-escalate” the unwanted touching by simply “smiling it off” in the photos.

 “The kissing, the groping.
 She never asked for it.
 She never consented to it,” she said.
 “She just wanted a selfie.”